bruninhaout/curriculo/README.md

 # Portfólio

-- Portfólio feito na "Semana do HTML e CSS" da Kenzie Academy.
+- Personal site made during the week of programming by Kenzie Udemy

-- Portfólio/currículo em HTML e CSS
+- HTML and CSS